 A severe case of influenza can lead to pneumonia and other complications such as bronchitis, sinusitis, ear infection and meningitis (inflammation of the lining that covers the brain).

 Persons who get the flu virus may have different reactions to the illness.
 Some groups of people are at high risk to develop complications which could lead to death.
-Older people, young children, people with weakened immune system, or those with heart and lung diseases are more likely to develop serious complications due to an attack of flu.
+Older people, young children, people with a weakened immune system, or those with heart and lung diseases are more likely to develop serious complications due to an attack of flu.

 Know How To Fight Flu

-There are antiviral medications available to treat flu.
+There are antiviral medications available to treat the flu.
 These medications act to decrease the ability of flu viruses to reproduce.
-To be effective, flu antiviral drugs should be taken within first 2 days after the person gets sick.
-They may also help reduce the severity of flu symptoms and help the person with flu recover faster by few days.
+To be effective, flu antiviral drugs should be taken within the first 2 days after the person gets sick.
+They may also help reduce the severity of flu symptoms and help the person with flu recover faster by a few days.
 It is important to remember that these flu antiviral medications are not a substitute for flu vaccination.
 Getting a flu vaccine yearly is still the best way to protect you from the flu.

-People who develop influenza-like symptoms should seek medical attention promptly.
+People who develop influenza symptoms should seek medical attention promptly.
 Strenuous physical activities like running and jogging should be avoided during the illness until complete recovery.
 They are advised not to go to work or school and avoid crowded places to minimise the transmission of the infection to others.